ArrayBolt3/whonix-ws-network-conf/README.md

-# /etc/network/interfaces for Whonix-Workstation #
+# Network Configuration for Whonix-Workstation #

+Includes /etc/network/interfaces for Whonix-Workstation.

+Sets up an internal one eth0.

+Loads Whonix's firewall using pre-up hook.
+Fails closed.

 (This package description has been [automatically](https://github.com/Whonix/whonix-developer-meta-files/blob/master/debug-steps/packaging-helper-script) extracted and mirrored from `debian/control`.)